nabaxo/ffbb/README.md

 1. Create a Firebase web-app
 2. Clone the repo
-3. Create src/firebaseConfig.ts and export your Firebase-secret as firebaseConfig
+3. Create src/firebaseConfig.ts with content like this:
+    ```typescript
+    export var firebaseConfig = {
+        apiKey: "",
+        authDomain: "",
+        databaseURL: "",
+        projectId: "",
+        storageBucket: "",
+        messagingSenderId: "",
+        appId: ""
+    }
+    ```
 4. Run `npm install`
 5. Run `npm start`
 6. Enjoy!

+**_NOTE_: If you want the Github Action to work, you need to add the contents of the firebaseConfig.ts to a Github secret named FIREBASE_CONFIG.**

 ## More stuff